Over the last few years, there has been a trend to give people fancier job titles. The job role will not have changed; only the job title will change.

 Firstly, by constantly impressing on all employees how they fit into the organisation and the customer experience.

-Secondly, by fostering and promoting attitudes and behaviours that encourages employees to see their fellow colleagues as customers.
+Secondly, by fostering and promoting attitudes and behaviours that encourage employees to see their fellow colleagues as customers.

 In practical terms:

-The IT helpdesk may not have any direct end-user customer contact but they still have customers, that is, all those users who need their help.
-Those users –with IT support – are then able to go on and deliver a quality experience to the organisation’s external customers.
+The IT helpdesk may not have any direct end-user customer contact, but they still have customers, that is, all those users who need their help.
+Those users – with IT support – are then able to deliver a quality experience to the organisation’s external customers.

-This attitudinal and behavioural change may not be such a quick fix as changing somebody’s job title but it is the key to improving customer experience and driving the quality of organisational performance.
+This attitudinal and behavioural change may not be as quick a fix as changing someone’s job title, but it is the key to improving customer experience and driving organisational performance.

 The manner by which an employee fulfils their occupational duties cannot be defined or enhanced by their job title.
-It is much more related to an employee’s perception of their significance within an organisation and that is bound up with their understanding of customer relations.
+It is much more closely related to an employee’s perception of their significance within an organisation, which is bound up with their understanding of customer relations.